Mike Ford Player Props: Mariners vs. Tigers

 Mike Ford At The Plate

-- Ford is hitting .286 with four doubles, nine home runs and six walks.
+- Ford is batting .276 with four doubles, nine home runs and six walks.

-- In 34.4% of his games this year, Ford has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in two contests.
+- In 11 games this year (33.3%), Ford has picked up an RBI, and in four of those games (12.1%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 10 games this season (31.3%), including multiple runs in four games.
+- In 10 of 33 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.